haproxy-ingress/charts/haproxy-ingress/README.md

 Parameter | Description | Default
 --- | --- | ---
 `rbac.create` | If true, create & use RBAC resources | `true`
-`rbac.security.enable` | If true, and rbac.create is true, create & use PSP resources | `false`
-`serviceAccount.create` | If true, create serviceAccount | `true`
-`serviceAccount.name` | ServiceAccount to be used | ``
+`rbac.secret.write` | If true, and rbac.create is true, add write access to secrets, used by acme | `false` `rbac.security.enable` | If true, and rbac.create is true, create & use PSP resources | `false` `serviceAccount.create` | If true, create serviceAccount | `true` `serviceAccount.name` | ServiceAccount to be used | ``